Select Another Company

 Photo Steve Hagy Collection

 This photo shows Engine 3 and Truck 1's home not long after the station opened.
-If you look at the newer photo of the view along the south side of Sixth Street that is above this picture you will note that the watch tower is not on the station at the time this picture was taken.
-The buildings on either side of the firehouse have been replaced in the newer picture.
+In the photo that is above this picture you can see that the watch

 Photo Steve Hagy Collection